Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 Low-Density Lipoproteins (LDL)

-Low-density lipoproteins are much larger than HDL with a diameter of 22 to 29 nm.
+Low-density lipoproteins are much larger than HDL, with a diameter of 22 to 29 nm.
 These lipoproteins have a core that contains large amounts of cholesterol and triglycerides.
 LDL is considered “bad cholesterol” because it builds on the walls of your arteries, making them hard and narrow.
 Optimal levels of LDL are below 100 mg/dl.
 If you have diabetes, optimal LDL levels are below 70 mg/dl.

 Very Low-Density Lipoproteins (VLDL)

 These lipoproteins have a diameter of 30 to 80 nm.
 They are synthesized by the liver and have one job: to carry triglycerides to your tissues.
-VLDL is considered “bad cholesterol” as well and is similar to low-density lipoproteins, however the difference is LDL mainly carries cholesterol to your tissues while VLDL primarily carries triglycerides.
-Your VLDL is not measured in a lipid panel blood test, since there isn’t a way to directly measure VLDL levels.7 Instead, your lipid panel measures the amount of triglycerides in your blood, which does not give an accurate count of VLDL cholesterol.
-Optimal triglyceride levels are below 150 mg/dl.
+VLDL is considered “bad cholesterol” as well and is similar to low-density lipoproteins.
+That said, the difference is LDL mainly carries cholesterol to your tissues, while VLDL primarily carries triglycerides.

 Chylomicrons